-Chicks can become injured as a result of service issues or other factors within the hatchery environment, such as the equipment, nutrition issues, and/or other young birds.
-Examples of potential general hatchery injuries include toe pinches, scrapes, stack tip-overs, and overwet chicks (due to equipment
+Chicks can become injured as a result of service issues or other factors within the hatchery environment, such as environment related to the equipment function, equipment set-up, operator errors, etc. Examples of potential general hatchery injuries include toe pinches, scrapes, stack tip-overs, and overwet chicks (due to equipment failure).